testcontainers/java-module-workshop/module-3/README.md

 # Networking

-Now, we are going to connect both containers.
-Let's user Kafka as a broker and then produce and consume messages from it.
+Now, we are going to connect two containers.
+Let's use Kafka as a broker and then produce and consume messages from it.

 1. Annotate `KafkaCatTest` with `@Testcontainers`